Lithuanian Land Forces: Equipment

 In reforming the Armed Forces, most of the available attention and financial resources have been directed to the development of the Land Forces.
 Lithuania has been modernizing its armed forces since 1990s and by now nearly all equipment is compatible with the NATO standards.
 The current efforts focus on increasing the firepower, acquiring new equipment and armaments, enhancing their operational effectiveness and combat training.
 The standard service assault rifle of the Lithuanian Armed Forces is the Heckler & Koch G36 and the standard pistol is the Glock 17.
 The Lithuanian Land Forces are also equipped with machine guns, including the GPMG MG-3, the FN MAG, and the 12.7mm (.50 cal.)
 M2 Browning machine gun.
 They also employ the AT-4 anti-tank rockets and Carl Gustav anti-tank recoilless rifles, HK GMG high-velocity grenade launchers, and low-velocity AG-36 under-the-barrel grenade launchers, in addition to light and heavy mortars.
 The army also uses high-technology Lithuanian-made tactical automated commanding and controlling informational systems (TAVVIS).

-Reserves

-Lithuanian Land Forces are formed from professional military servicemen and volunteers.
-In 2008 the minister of national defence of Lithuania signed a law that ceased conscription in an effort to develop Lithuania's professional army.
-National defence is based on reserve forces and mobilisation forces.
-The new minister plans to increase national defence capabilities by making all males from 18 to 24 take 7 week military basic training.
-After that the person will be added to the military reserves.

-The military conscription has been renewed in 2015 with a first draft of approx. 3000 draftees including volunteers, who will be assigned to military units starting from August 2015 and will complete a 9-month basic training.
-The updated law specifies that a draft of 3000 soldiers annually will continue at least until 2020, citing as the reason for renewed conscription the increased geopolitical risks in the region.
+Conscription

+Format

+Conscription in Lithuania lasts 9 months.
+Every year a random list of 18-23-year-old men are called up to fill the 3,500 draftee requirement, however men and women up to 38 years old can apply voluntarily.
+In practice, only a small fraction of the conscripts need to be drafted, as the vast majority apply and serve voluntarily.
+After completing the 9 months service, conscripts are added to the active military reserve, where they remain for 10 years and are periodically called up to refresh their skills.

+History

+Conscription halted in Lithuanian in 2008, as the military focused on developing the professional armed forces, and the relative geopolitical stability coupled with economic crisis didn't justify the increased spending.

+Conscription was eventually reintroduced in 2015, this decision was determined by two main reasons: changed geopolitical situation and insufficient manning of the units of the Lithuanian Armed Forces.
+The first draft included 3,000 people, with plans to raise it to 3,500 the following year.

+The deteriorating geopolitical state in 2022 reignited the debate over importance of conscription, and as of 2025 there are numerous reforms planned with the eventual goal of universal mandatory conscription.
+A new law will take effect starting 2026 that will, among other things, raise the quantity of enlisted conscripts from 3,500 to 4,000, change the draft pool to include all high-school graduates from 18 to 22 years old, and offer more alternative forms of service.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.